HiImKarl/HiImKarl.github.io/_posts/2017-1-23-Learning-AVL-Trees-2.md

 ## Writing Unit Tests

 You can look at the unit tests in test.cc.
-The tests use the [catch framework](https://github.com/catchorg/Catch2).
-The tests are by no means extensive, and they handle few edge cases, but they are a good start.
-You can add your own tests and run them with
+They use the [catch framework](https://github.com/catchorg/Catch2).
+The tests are by no means extensive, but they are a good start.
+You can add your own tests and run them with:
 ```
 make test
 ./test